semaphoreci/book-cicd-docker-kubernetes/chapters/03-kubernetes-deployment.md

 the service's selector, but it is also possible to change the pods' labels.

-For instance, is a service's selector is set to look for pods with the label `status=enabled`, you can apply such a label to a specific pod with:
+For instance, if a service's selector is set to look for pods with the label `status=enabled`, you can apply such a label to a specific pod with: